mathspp/mathspp/pages/02.blog/04.pydonts/sequence-indexing/item.en.md

  - Indexing in Python is 0-based;
  - Python allows negative indices in sequences;
+ - Using indices in a `for` loop to access the elements of a sequence is an anti-pattern in Python;
+ - Using large expressions when indexing bloats your code and you are better off with a descriptive variable, even if that variable has a long name;
+ - If you know the exact structure of the sequence you are dealing with, unpacking might be preferable to indexing.

 If you liked this Pydon't be sure to leave a reaction below and share this with your friends and fellow Pythonistas.
 Also, [don't forget to subscribe to the newsletter][subscribe] so you don't miss